coffeemakingtoaster/whale-watcher/README.md

 ## Usage

 Using whale watcher is rather straightforward.
-There are 3 possible modes of operation: `bic`, `validate`, `docs`.
+There are 2 possible modes of operation: `validate`, `docs`.

-### Bic

-Bic is short for base image cache which is used for building an index of the available base images.
-Running `whale-watcher bci` will use all base images specified in the config and create a database of these base images and their components.

 ### Validate